brannm/academic-kickstart/content/home/experience.md

   location = ""
   date_start = "2020-01-01"
   date_end = "2020-02-28"
-  description = """Monthly co-facilitation of discussions of clinical year students about humanism in medicine"""
+  description = """Monthly co-facilitation of discussions of clinical year students about humanism in medicine
+  """

   [[experience]]
   title = "Tutor: Histology and Pathology, The Body in Health and Disease, Clinical Clerkships; Lecturer: Infectious Diseases"